jeffknupp/talks/pyconph-keynote-17.md

 ## I have some questions...

-* What the hell does 'idiomatic Python' mean
+* What does 'idiomatic Python' mean?
-* How the hell do I write it
+* How do I write it?
-* Why the hell should I care
+* Why should I care?